vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 The amount each liquidity provider receives depends on:
 * The market's liquidity fee, or the percentage of a trade's value which is collected from the price taker for every trade, and combined in a pool
-* Their equity-like share of the market, which is based on when they committed liquidity to the market
+* Their equity-like share of the market, which is based on the relative size of their commitment amount, and when they committed liquidity to the market

 The fee percentage determines how much money goes into the pool, and a provider's equity-like share determines what percentage of that pool they receive.